Articles on basic care and considerations for new or prospective owners.

-Next, there is the myth that mites are always a sign of poor husbandry.
-Certainly, poor husbandry isn’t going to help the situation, but even people who are scrupulous about cleaning have had mites turn up on their hedgehogs.
+Next, there is the myth that mites are always a sign of poor care.
+Poor husbandry is not going to help the situation, but even people who are scrupulous about cleaning have had mites turn up on their hedgehogs.
 There are plenty of possible explanations.
 One is that mites can lay dormant in bedding.
-If you purchase a bag of infested shavings, you bring the mites home to your hedgehog.
+If you purchase a bag of infested bedding, you bring the mites home to your hedgehog.
 Second, mites can be present at an undetectable level.
-If you handle another animal outside the home, the mites get on you, and you bring them home to hedgie.
-Or, hedgie may have just a few mites and they aren’t a problem until something happens to stress hedgie out, like a chill or minor illness, and the mites take advantage of the weakened condition to multiply.
-Either way, you can be cleaning and disinfecting daily and still have a mite outbreak.
+If you handle another animal outside the home, the mites get on you and you bring them home to your hedgehog.
+Or, your hedgehog may have a few mites and they are not a problem until something happens to stress the hedgehog.
+A chill or minor illness lowers resistance and the mites take advantage of the weakened condition to multiply.
+You can be cleaning and disinfecting daily and still have a mite outbreak.

 We first used the Revolution in April of 2000.
 We used it on every furred critter in the house except the humans (that included a sugar glider, ferret, dwarf hamsters, and bushy tailed jirds).
-We also treated pregnant and lactating mothers, as well as nursing infants.
-I had one hedgehog who had cancer, who we had not been able to rid of mites for the last 4 months, no matter what combination of amitraz and ivermectin we had tried.
-Within a week, she was mite free and actually made some significant gains!
-We did not have another mite until August of ’01.
-We had several animals come and visit, so I am pretty certain the new outbreak came from outside rather than having been harbored in our herd.
-We treated again then, and have not seen another mite since!
-We also have seen no long-term effects on mothers or babies to date.
-Because of this, I am very much sold on Revolution as a treatment for mites in hedgehogs and would encourage you to take this article to your veterinarian and ask them to consider this type of treatment if mites have been a significant problem.
+We treated pregnant and lactating mothers, as well as nursing infants.
+I had one hedgehog with cancer, who we had not been able to rid of mites for the last 4 months, no matter what combination of amitraz and ivermectin we had tried.
+Within a week, she was mite free and made some significant gains!
+We did not have another mite until August of 2001.